 The office of Instructional Technology provides training and assistance to faculty, staff and students for various instructional tools, including the learning management system (D2L), video conferencing (Zoom), Web 2.0 tools, classroom, technology, and more.
 Please stop by or contact us for one-on-one support or guidance with emerging technologies.
 For pedagogical course design assistance or questions relating to Northern's online Quality Assurance Review process please contact CETL.

 Technology Center, Room 148

 Media Services provides the NSU campus with traditional audio-visual equipment and media production.
-Media Services houses the NSUtv production studio and produces content for and administers NSUtv.
+Media Services houses the NSUtv studio and produces content for NSUtv and digital displays.
 Media Services personnel design, build, maintain and provide live support for NSU's smart classrooms and video conferencing rooms.
 Video conferencing support includes the designing, building, maintaining and scheduling of NSU's Digital Dakota Network (DDN) rooms, including scheduling and support for the Center for Statewide E-learning and the support and management of NSU's web-based video conferencing initiatives.
 Additional services include coordinating the scheduling and delivery of multimedia instructional equipment (smart carts, cameras, slide projectors, TVs etc), laminating, digital duplication and same-day checkout of digital cameras, camcorders and laptops for school-related projects.

 Network and Security Services